cakehonolulu/cakehonolulu.github.io/_site/content/blog/how-emulators-work.md

 <br>

-The primary types of emulators that exist can be divided in 2 categories.
+The following paragraph contains information about a type of emulators that have lately emerged; they're more state-of-the-art in comparison with good-old already-existing emulators, it's meant to illustrate, it can be confusing for newbies so you can skip to the [HLE vs LLE](#hle-vs-lle) chapter if you want.

+---

 A brief paragraph: As of recent times, a new way to experience retro systems has appeared, not to confuse you, but I'll give a brief explanation as to what FPGA-based emulation is and not.

-[FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array) are ICs whose behaviour can be repgrogrammed at the logic level after manufacturing.
+[FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array) are integrated circuits whose behaviour can be repgrogrammed at the logic level after manufacturing, they can be programmed using HDL's (Hardware description languages) which goes through a series of steps before getting executed by the development board.

 <div style="text-align: center;">